The Eight Sacred Armors

 • “Heaven”, the Angelic Breastplate grants the wearer flight speed 60 feet per round and use of the light spell at will.

-• Berserker Armor which grants a the wearer a advantage on Strength checks and on Saving Throws against effects that impose a condition on the wearer, such as webs that restrain or spells that charm.
+• Berserker Armor which grants a the wearer advantage on Strength checks and on Saving Throws against effects that impose a condition on the wearer, such as webs that restrain or spells that charm.
 Additionally, the DM secretly keeps track of HP for the Player’s Character.

 • Shadow Armor gives the wearer advantage on Stealth and cold resistance.